Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study: Introduction

-Though the idea of embedding non-Gaussian transformations with numerical many-body techniques can be extended to a variety of problems, we focus on the e-ph system as a concrete topic in this article.
+Although the idea of embedding non-Gaussian transformations with numerical many-body techniques can be extended to a variety of problems, we focus on the e-ph system as a concrete topic in this paper.
 We introduce the NGSED method for a generic e-ph model and present the iterative approach to evaluate the ground-state properties.
 To assess the accuracy of the variational wavefunction, we benchmark the method against an exact QMC solution of the Holstein model.
-We then focus on the Hubbard-Holstein model, where we examine the ground-state properties and their dependence on the e-e interaction, e-ph coupling, phonon energy, and doping.
-We observe a shift in the antiferromagnetic (AFM) phase boundary, which we explain using the form of effective e-e interactions.
-We identify a region between the AFM and charge-density-wave (CDW) states in which both charge and spin orders are absent.
-This region can further be divided: one of the subregions has enhanced charge susceptibility and considerable binding energy, possibly corresponding to a 2D analog of the Luther-Emery liquid observed in the 1D Hubbard-Holstein model\cite{Greitemann2015arxiv}; the other subregion exhibits superconductivity at the weak-coupling side but gradually becomes metalic for stronger coupling.
-In contrast to the intermediate phases obtained using pure variational wavefuctions\cite{karakuzu2017superconductivity, ohgoe2017competition}, we do not see a dramatic broadening of the superconducting phase on the weak-coupling side, consistent with unbiased QMC conclusions\cite{hohenadler2019dominant}.
+We then focus on the Hubbard-Holstein model, where we examine the ground-state properties and their dependence on the e-e and e-ph interactions, phonon energy, and doping.
+We observe a shift in the antiferromagnetic (AFM) phase boundary, which is explained through the form of effective e-e interactions.
+We identify a region between AFM and charge-density-wave (CDW) states in which both charge and spin orders are absent.
+This region can further be divided: one subregion has enhanced charge susceptibility and considerable binding energy, possibly corresponding to a two-dimensional (2D) analog of the Luther-Emery liquid observed in the one-dimensional (1D) Hubbard-Holstein model\,\cite{Greitemann2015arxiv}; the other subregion exhibits superconductivity at the weak-coupling side but gradually becomes metallic for stronger coupling.
+In contrast to the conclusions obtained using pure variational wavefuctions\,\cite{karakuzu2017superconductivity, ohgoe2017competition}, we do not see a dramatic broadening of the superconducting phase on the weak-coupling side, consistent with unbiased QMC results\,\cite{hohenadler2019dominant}.
 Complementing previous high-temperature QMC studies, truncated-phonon ED studies, and zero-temperature variational studies, this work sheds new light on the phases in such a competing-order system.

-The organization of this article is as follows.
+The organization of this paper is as follows.
 We first introduce the NGSED method and relevant derivations in Sec.~\ref{sec:method}.
 Then we apply it to the Holstein and Hubbard-Holstein models and discuss the ground-state properties in Sec.~\ref{sec:HHModel}.
 We conclude our method and simulations in Sec.~\ref{sec:conclusion}, together with the outlook of this method for other systems.